Hinduism: Varnas

 Priests performing Kalyanam (marriage) of the holy deities at Bhadrachalam Temple, in Telangana.

 Hindu society has been categorised into four classes, called varṇas.
 They are the Brahmins: Vedic teachers and priests; the Kshatriyas: warriors and kings; the Vaishyas: farmers and merchants; and the Shudras: servants and labourers.

 The Bhagavad Gītā links the varṇa to an individual's duty (svadharma), inborn nature (svabhāva), and natural tendencies (guṇa).
 The Manusmriti categorises the different castes.

 Some mobility and flexibility within the varṇas challenge allegations of social discrimination in the caste system, as has been pointed out by several sociologists, although some other scholars disagree.
 Scholars debate whether the so-called caste system is part of Hinduism sanctioned by the scriptures or social custom.
-(Note: Venkataraman and Deshpande: "Caste-based discrimination does exist in many parts of India today....
-Caste-based discrimination fundamentally contradicts the essential teaching of Hindu sacred texts that divinity is inherent in all beings.")
 And various contemporary scholars have argued that the caste system was introduced by the British colonial regime; which is indeed false as it existed even before the westerners came to India.

 A renunciant man of knowledge is usually called Varṇatita or "beyond all varṇas" in Vedantic works.
 The bhiksu is advised to not bother about the caste of the family from which he begs his food.
 Scholars like Adi Sankara affirm that not only is Brahman beyond all varṇas, the man who is identified with Him also transcends the distinctions and limitations of caste.